How to enable Service Bus Relaying connections for Nodinite Log and Monitoring Agents

 Important

-The Windows Service Account running the Agent must have write access to the configured folder (C:\Temp\WCFlog\ in the example below, change according to your needs/policy).
-Make sure the destination folder exists(!)
+The Windows Service Account running the Agent must have write access to the log folder (e.g., C:\Temp\WCFlog).
+Ensure the folder exists!

 ...